j7168908jx/j7168908jx.github.io/_posts/2024-04-30-quant-b-game-theory.md

   </details>

-- <details><summary><cite><a href="https://math.stackexchange.com/questions/4384425/optimal-strategy-in-a-coin-game-has-unexpected-symmetry">StackExchange</a></cite>
+- <details><summary><cite><a href="https://math.stackexchange.com/questions/4384425/optimal-strategy-in-a-coin-game-has-unexpected-symmetry">StackExchange</a>.</cite>
   I am going to toss a fair coin and you are trying to determine if I tossed a Head or Tail.

-You do this using the rule I follow when I toss my coin:I have before me 2 red boxes each with a red marble inside them, I also have 2 blue boxes each with a blue marble inside of them.
+  You do this using the rule I follow when I toss my coin:

+  I have before me 2 red boxes each with a red marble inside them, I also have 2 blue boxes each with a blue marble inside of them.

   Finally, there are two empty white boxes.
 If I toss a Head I must move a red marble from a red box into an empty white box.

   Similarly, if I toss a Tail I must move a blue marble from a blue box into an empty white box.

   To aid you in your guess of my toss, once I have moved a marble, you are then permitted to open and examine the contents of a single red, blue or white box.

   What is the best strategy and what is the optimal probability of guessing correctly?
 What if there are $R$ red and $B$ blue boxes and $W$ white boxes?